auth0/docs/articles/applications/concepts/app-types-confidential-public.md

 ---
 # Confidential and Public Applications

 According to the [OAuth 2.0 spec](https://tools.ietf.org/html/rfc6749#section-2.1), applications can be classified as either confidential or public.
-The main difference relates to whether or not the application is able to hold credentials (such as a client ID and secret) securely.
+The main difference relates to whether or not the application is able to hold credentials (such as a client secret) securely.

 When you create an application using the Dashboard, Auth0 will ask you what [Auth0 application type](/applications) you want to assign to the new application and use that information to determine whether the application is confidential or public.